hannoeru/docker-wordpress/README.md

 # Wordpress & Docker

 This file will setup Wordpress, MySQL & PHPMyAdmin with a single command.
-Add the code below to a file called "docker-compose.yaml" and run the command.

-Please change template.env to .env and set your own user & password etc...
+Please change `template.env` to `.env` and set your own user & password etc...

 ```
 $ docker-compose up -d